nathanielgreen/chromebooks_and_linux/README.md

     - 11.6 inch 1366x768 display
     - Price: £250/£350

+    This is a decent chromebook if you're planning on using this until you get a job, and the using whatever laptop is provided by them as a daily driver, alongside this chromebook.

 - If you're planning on using this laptop very long-term and possibly even at your workplace, the [Chromebook Pixel 2015](https://pixel.google.com/chromebook-pixel/)